Helmand and Arghandab Valley Authority: Present day

-Today the irrigation system managed by the HAVA is regarded as one of the country's most important capital resources and vital for maintaining and expanding agricultural production in the region.
+Today, the irrigation system managed by the HAVA is regarded as one of the country's most important capital resources and vital for maintaining and expanding agricultural production in the region.

-As of March 2012 its director is Haji Khan Agha.
+As of March 2012, its director is Haji Khan Agha.

 Development

 The development of the Helmand Valley was initiated by the Government of Afghanistan in 1946.
 In addition to irrigation and land development it also included elements of flood control and power supply, improvements to farming practices and equipment, health, education and road connections and the resettlement of some 5,500 nomadic and landless families into the area.
-It focused around irrigation supplied from the waters of the Arghandab (Dahla) Dam, completed in 1952, and the Kajaki Dam on the River Helmand, completed in 1953, which were both constructed by a local subsidiary of Morrison-Knudsen the builders of the Hoover Dam.
+It focused around irrigation supplied from the waters of the Arghandab (Dahla) Dam, completed in 1952, and the Kajaki Dam on the River Helmand, completed in 1953, which were both constructed by a local subsidiary of Morrison Knudsen, the builders of the Hoover Dam.
 It resulted in one of the world's major desert irrigation schemes, with water supplied through the Boghra, Shamalan, and Darweshan canals.

 Government involvement

-The US Government was officially involved in the project from 1949 until the Soviet invasion in 1979 and between 1949 and 1971 the US financed eight dams on the Helmand River.
-From 1960 the Agency for International Development and its predecessor, the Technical Cooperation Agency, spent $80 million assisting with 25 projects and the HAVA became a showcase for the US foreign aid programme.
+The US Government was officially involved in the project from 1949 until the Soviet invasion in 1979.
+Between 1949 and 1971, the US financed eight dams on the Helmand River.
+From 1960, the Agency for International Development and its predecessor, the Technical Cooperation Agency, spent $80 million assisting with 25 projects and the HAVA became a showcase for the US foreign aid program.

 The earliest initiatives to build a modern irrigation system in the region began in 1935, with financial support from the Japanese Government though until World War II.
 The German Government had also provided assistance.